PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 Targets that are specified using a key will find its target element by using the target's key value.
 This is the "preferred" method.

-If the Target is specified using (row, column) then it utilizes a grid system.
+If the Target is specified using (row, column), then it utilizes a grid system.
 The rows in your GUI are numbered starting with 0.
 The target can be specified as a hard coded grid item or it can be relative to the button.

 The (row, col) targeting can only target elements that are in the same "container".
 Containers are the Window, Column and Frame Elements.
 A File Browse button located inside of a Column is unable to target elements outside of that Column.

 The default value for `target` is `(ThisRow, -1)`.   `ThisRow` is a special value that tells the GUI to use the same row as the button.
 The Y-value of -1 means the field one value to the left of the button.
-For a File or Folder Browse button, the field that it fills are generally to the left of the button is most cases.
+For a File or Folder Browse button, the fields that it fills are generally to the left of the button in most cases.
 (ThisRow, -1) means the Element to the left of the button, on the same row.

 If a value of `(None, None)` is chosen for the target, then the button itself will hold the information.
 Later the button can be queried for the  value by using the button's key.